Future of PC game? What is it? What should we expect?

 game

 In 2013, after years of rumors and speculation, Valve, the company behind the dominant online PC gaming store Steam, announced that it was making a new bid for the living room with its PC-based console, the Steam Machine.
-However, it wouldn’t manufacture the console itself, and there wouldn’t just be one version.
+However, it wouldn’t manufacture the console, and there wouldn’t just be one version.
 Keeping to the PC market’s open philosophy, multiple manufacturers would make their versions with different specifications.
 The uniting factor would be that every Steam Machine would run a Linux-based operating system named SteamOS.
 They’d all come with a dedicated Steam controller – an innovative combination of traditional console joypad and computer mouse developed in-house by Valve.
-And the latest is Windows 10 desktop PC.
+The latest is a Windows 10 desktop PC.

 In November, the first dozen Steam Machine derivatives will hit stores, with units from Alienware, Origin, and Falcon Northwest, among others.
 As expected, the specifications vary widely, from the entry-level Alienware with an Intel i3 processor and Nvidia Geforce GTX graphics ($449, or around £290) to the super high-end Falcon Northwest with Intel i7-4790K and Titan-class Nvidia GPU (GameSpot has all the specs).
 But the question on everyone’s lips is: what are these things for?
 Why do we need them?
 Why not just buy a cheaper, uglier, but more powerful gaming PC and hide it behind the TV if you don’t like the look of it?
 Desktop PC is today’s trend.